whatwg/streams/README.md

 #### Properties of the WritableStream prototype

-##### constructor({ start, write, close, abort, { count, needsMoreData } })
+##### constructor({ start, write, close, abort, { size, needsMore } })

 The constructor is passed several functions, all optional:

 * `start()` is called when the writable stream is created, and should open the underlying writable sink.
 If this process is asynchronous, it can return a promise to signal success or failure.
-* `write(data, done, error)` should write `data` to the underlying sink.
+* `write(chunk, done, error)` should write `chunk` to the underlying sink.
 It can call its `done` or `error` parameters, either synchronously or asynchronously, to respectively signal that the underlying resource is ready for more data or that an error occurred writing.
 The stream implementation guarantees that this function will be called only after previous writes have succeeded (i.e. called their `done` parameter), and never after `close` or `abort` is called.
 * `close()` should close the underlying sink.
 If this process is asynchronous, it can return a promise to signal success or failure.
 The stream implementation guarantees that this function will be called only after all queued-up writes have succeeded.
 * `abort()` is an abrupt close, signaling that all data written so far is suspect.
 It should clean up underlying resources, much like `close`, but perhaps with some custom handling.
-Unlike `close`, `abort` will be called even if writes are queued up, throwing away that data.
+Unlike `close`, `abort` will be called even if writes are queued up, throwing away those chunks.

-In reaction to calls to the stream's `.write()` method, the `write` constructor option is given data from the internal queue, along with the means to signal that the data has been successfully or unsuccessfully written.
+In reaction to calls to the stream's `.write()` method, the `write` constructor option is given a chunk from the internal queue, along with the means to signal that the chunk has been successfully or unsuccessfully written.

 1. Set `this.[[onWrite]]` to `write`.
 1. Set `this.[[onClose]]` to `close`.
 1. Set `this.[[onAbort]]` to `abort`.
-1. Set `this.[[strategyCount]]` to `count`.
+1. Set `this.[[strategySize]]` to `size`.
-1. Set `this.[[strategyNeedsMoreData]]` to `needsMoreData`.
+1. Set `this.[[strategyNeedsMore]]` to `needsMore`.
 1. Let `this.[[writablePromise]]` be a newly-created pending promise.
 1. Let `this.[[closedPromise]]` be a newly-created pending promise.
+1. Let `this.[[queue]]` be a new empty List.
 1. Call `start()` and let `startedPromise` be the result of casting the return value to a promise.
 1. When/if `startedPromise` is fulfilled, call `this.[[advanceQueue]]()`.
 1. When/if `startedPromise` is rejected with reason `r`, call `this.[[error]](r)`.